 Many organizations promote benevolence, but where are the penalties and rewards?
 You will leave behind organizational incantations the day that maliciousness becomes a red line: actually punish deviant behavior.
 Just like harassment, maliciousness is a poison that gradually renders your organization toxic.
 Little comments, words, postures that accumulate and destroy engagement, trust and therefore collective intelligence over time.

 In fact, a negative public criticism is like smoking: a micro-poison.
 The effect is not instantaneous.
 It gradually erodes the engagement like a cancer.
-When your spouse criticizes you in front of friends at a party, you will immediately complain about this behavior.
+When your spouse criticizes you in front of friends at a party, you will probably complain about this behavior.
 When it is your manager or your colleagues, you will probably suffer and protect yourself by reducing your participation to the minimum.
+You are going to be quiet.

 Humility requires courage in hierarchical organizations: affirm that you do not know everything, that you might be mistaken.